enepomnyaschih/jwidget/doc/jwidget/Bindable.md

 		// ...

-			// We can't set public size, but can set private _size this._size.set(value);
+			// We can't set public size, but we can set private _size this._size.set(value);

 		// ...